leomccormack/sparta-site/content/docs/plugins/hosirr.md

 ---
 title: "HO-SIRR"
-description: "Plug-in description for the HO-SIRR application."
+description: "Description for the HO-SIRR application."
-lead: "Plug-in description for the HO-SIRR application."
+lead: "Description for the HO-SIRR application."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false